dartmouth/genji-lab/docs/QUICK_START.md

    - Click **"Save"**
    - ✅ Your first annotation is live!

 **See your annotation:** The text you selected will now be highlighted indicating the annotation.
-Click Show Annotations at the bottom of the screen then hover the cursor over the annotation to view it.
+Click Show Annotations at the bottom of the screen then hover the cursor over the highlighted annotation to view it.

 ### 🎉 Success!
 What's Next?